BACKSTAGE

 How some providers want to cash in on the BFSG (Barrier-free Website Act) and the fear of warnings

-The other day in the inbox: An e-mail subject that sounds like a yellow letter from the office:
+And the other day in my inbox: An e-mail subject that sounds like a yellow letter from the office:

 “Request for barrier-free redesign of your website in accordance with § 3 BFSG”